 Custom UI and task panes are specified in the add-in manifest.

 Custom buttons and menu commands

 Figure 3.
-Add-in commands running in Excel Desktop
+Add-in commands in the ribbon

 You can use task panes in addition to add-in commands to enable users to interact with your solution.
-Clients that do not support add-in commands (Office 2013 and Office for iPad) run your add-in as a task pane.
+Clients that do not support add-in commands (Office 2013 and Office on iPad) run your add-in as a task pane.
 Users launch task pane add-ins via the My Add-ins button on the Insert tab.